-What You Need
+What You Need for Dollar Store Curtains

 You will also need a tension rod to fit your window.
-Since I have cinder block walls, I opted for this black shower curtain rods from Amazon.
+Since I have cinder block walls, I opted for this black shower curtain rod from Amazon.
 I wanted the thicker rod since I had planned something different for this window originally.
 You can find cheaper and thinner tension rods around as well.
 I liked this thinner version as well.

 Decide on your length

-Since I still desired lots of natural light, I chose to attach the longer end of the table cloth to my tension rod to create a shorter window covering.
+Since I still desired lots of natural light, I chose to attach the longer end of the tablecloth to my tension rod to create a shorter window covering.

 Staple down the fold

-Take a stapler and staple down the fold.
+Take a stapler and staple it down the fold.
 Apply as many as you care to.
 I chose to apply a staple every few inches.
 This method will go quickly and easily.
+Fold and staple each tablecloth you desire to use.
+Notice the white circle shows you where another staple was placed.

 Here is an image of the assembled curtains on the ground.

-Installing the Curtains
+Installing the Dollar Store Curtains

-Now, I took the tension rod and put it up in the window sill.
+Now, I took the tension rod and put it up on the window sill.
 Since I opted for a thicker shower curtain style, this took me several minutes to adjust the length and get it tight in the space.
 Once the tension rod was in place, I fluffed the plastic curtains and spread the colors out to make them even.
 Since the color greed was in the middle, I made use to use the middle of my tension rod with green and arrange the colors evenly on both sides.

 If your curtains are too long, you can also use scissors to trim them up to the desired length.